YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBMBMINCFREFIXED
 ----------------

-DBMBMINCFREFIXED, Master bitmap incorrectly marks local bitmap 0xAAAA as free.
-Auto-corrected.
+DBMBMINCFREFIXED, Master bitmap incorrectly marks local bitmap AAAA as free.
+Auto-corrected

 Run Time Warning: The above error is issued when the runtime engine detects an integrity error with the master map that indicates that the local bitmap 0xAAAA is free when it is actually not.
 The error is also auto-corrected by the runtime engine by marking the local bitmap as full in the master bitmap.